readium/kotlin-toolkit/docs/guides/navigator-settings.md

 A few Readium components – such as the Navigator – support dynamic configuration through the `Configurable` interface.
 It provides an easy way to build a user settings interface and save user preferences as a JSON object.

 The application cannot explicitly set the Navigator settings.
 Instead, you can submit a set of `Preferences` to the Navigator (`Configurable`) which will in turn recompute its settings and refresh the presentation.
-Then, the application can refresh its user settings interface with the new settings emitted by the Navigator.
+Then, the application can update its user settings interface with the new settings emitted by the Navigator.

 <img src="assets/settings-flow.svg">